Haley: Kim Jong Un 'begging for war'

 (CNN)US Ambassador to the United Nations Nikki Haley said Monday that North Korean leader Kim Jong Un was "begging for war" as she urged the UN Security Council to adopt the strongest sanctions measures possible to stop Pyongyang's nuclear program.

-Speaking at a Security Council emergency meeting on Monday morning, Haley said North Korea's sixth nuclear test was a clear sign that "the time for half measures" from the UN had to end.
+Speaking at a Security Council emergency meeting, Haley said North Korea's sixth nuclear test was a clear sign that "the time for half measures" from the UN had to end.

 "Enough is enough," Haley said.
 "We have taken an incremental approach, and despite the best of intentions, it has not worked."

+Haley began her statement by ticking through all of the resolutions the Security Council has passed in response to North Korea's provocations over the past two-plus decades, making the point that the UN has been united condemning Pyongyang but the efforts have not managed to stop its nuclear progress.

-She added that while the United States did not want war, US patience is not unlimited when Pyongyang is threatening with missiles pointed at US territories.
+She said the US does not want war but will defend itself when North Korea is issuing threats with missiles pointed at US territories.

+"War is never something the Unites States wants -- we don't want it now," Haley said.
+"But our country's patience is not unlimited.
+We will defend our allies and our territory."

+The Security Council meeting was convened in response to North Korea's latest nuclear test, but it's the 10th time that the council has met on North Korea this year -- and the second time in less than a week, according to Jeffrey Feltman, UN undersecretary for political affairs.